silverstripe/silverstripe-userforms/docs/en/creating-custom-fields.md

 So, we have two fields, with two different concerns.

-The `EditableFormField` subclass is what you want to create to represent the field as it is used in the CMS.
+The subclass of `EditableFormField` is what you want to create to represent the field as it is used in the CMS.
 Its validation should be based on what you require your **content authors** to enter.

 The `FormField` subclass is what you want to create to represent the field as it is used on the frontend.
 Its